TheAndrew2115/TheAndrew2115/README.md

 ### Welcome

-My name is Andrew and here is a quick rundown of who I am:
+My name is Andrew and here is a quick rundown of myself:

 - Working as a Software Developer at Top Hat Monocle Inc.
 - In my 2nd year of studies as a Software Engineering student at UWaterloo.